Yorafa/coursenote/public/content/csc369/7 Paging and Address Translation.md

 5. reads page into a physical frame, updates PTE to point to it
 6. resume process

 It's expensive to handling page faults which may require 2 disk accesses so that OS keeps some free pages so that allocations do not always cause evictions.

+There are two option of managing swap space:
+1. use raw disk partition:
+   - faster (skip file system) but requires disk reformat to resize
+2. use ordinary large file in file system:
+   - more flexible (can grow if more swap space is needed) but swap file can become fragmented

+In conclusion, when should the swap space be allocated/freed?
+- it can be done on process startup/shutdown: ensure every process has enough swap space but may waste space
+- it can be done on pageout/pagein: only allocate swap space when needed but may cause page fault during process startup

 #### example of address translation